 - An Outlet.
 Whether you choose to write in a journal, newsletter, or blog, you need an outlet to pour your efforts into.
 You don't have to write for the public for it to count, words on private paper can mean as much to you as anything else.

 - Method.
 If you want to write consistently, you'll have to commit to some kind of system or plan.
 How often will you write?
 How many words?
 About what?
 Commit to consistency, and you're more likely to make it a habit.

 - Atmosphere.
 Writing doesn't just happen.
 It takes effort, and some environments make that easier than others.
 Do you write better in coffee shops, or alone in a quiet room?
 Only you know, and you may have to practice to find out which.

-I’ve selected this blog, as the place where I typically write.
-Sometimes I journal, or write a guest post somewhere else, but this place is mine—I have freedom to call it my own.
+I've selected this blog, as the place where I typically write.
+Sometimes I journal or write a guest post somewhere else, but this place is mine—I have the freedom to call it my own.
 For that reason (and more) this is my outlet of choice.

 I write for a mix of self-leadership and pure love of the craft.
 I learn so much about myself when I write (my content often reflects where I was struggling at that time).
 I'd be lying if I told you entrepreneurship plaid no part in this game, but that came as an afterthought—and will enable me to write even more.

 Before each week begins, I look ahead at my calendar and block out the time that I'll write.
 I publish a new article on Tuesday and Friday of each week at 6 AM, though I typically finish them sometime before that.
 To make each post easier to write, I break the job down into tasks on a list that CoSchedule lets me attach to each post.
 I have a basic template I follow and refer to a selection of post topics I keep in Workflowy.